gds32571/watchdog/README.md

 This program runs in different modes, depending on the command line parameter used to start it.
 As a database server, it listens on port 2999 for a deadman client message.
 Each client will send its hostname and ask which port to use.

 As a server watchdog, it listens to a specific port, different for each client.
 There will be many instances of this program running, each one listening to a different port of its client transmission.
 It uses a TCP timer to wait for the deadman to transmit.
-Then it uses MQTT to send the "up" message to Home Assistant.
+Then it uses MQTT to send the "yes" message to Home Assistant.
+If the client computer doesn't connect, it will send an "no" message.
 The command line parameter is an index into an array with port numbers and timeout values.